phosgene89/despell/README.md

 Output:

-    oru minds are computers made of miat. - marvin minsy our minds ar ecomuters madee of meat. - marvin minsky our minds are copmuters made of meat. - mqrvin minsky our minds ar ecomputers made of meat. - mavin minsky our miinds are computers made of meat.. - marvin minsky our minds aree compute4s made of meta. - marvin minsky our mins are computers made of emat. = marvin minsky our minds are computers made of meat. - marvin minsky ou rminds are computers madeof meat. - marvin minsky our minds are computers ad of meat. - marvin minsky
+    our minds are compute4s madee of meat. - marvin misnky our minds are computers made of meat. - marvin minsky our minds are computers made of meeat. - marvin minsky our minnds are computers made of meat. - marvin minsky our minsd are computers made of meat. - marvij minsky our minds are computrrs madde of meat. - marvin minsky our minds are computers made of emat. - marvin minsky ourm inds are komputers made of meat. - marvin minsky our minds qre cmooputers made of meeat. - marvin minsky our minds are vomputers made of meat.  -marvin minsky

 #### Requirements
 Python 3, numpy